telerik/winforms-docs/editors/textbox/adding-buttons-to-radtextbox.md

 ````

 {{endregion}}

-1. We are setting some Margin and Padding properties to the elements of RadTextBox which
-              centers the buttons and the text vertically:
+3\.
+We are setting some Margin and Padding properties to the elements of RadTextBox which centers the buttons and the text vertically:
-            #_[C#]_

 {{source=..\SamplesCS\Editors\TextBoxWithButtons.cs region=finalPadding}}
 {{source=..\SamplesVB\Editors\TextBoxWithButtons.vb region=finalPadding}}